idank/holykeebs-docs/faq/index.md

 holykeebs is a tiny store operated from Israel.
 I just like soldering.

-We specialize in ergonomic split keyboards with pointing devices such as trackballs and trackpoints.
+holykeebs specializes in ergonomic split keyboards with pointing devices such as trackballs, touchpads and trackpoints.

 ## Shipping